shells-sh/TeaScript.sh/API_REFERENCE.md

 To the extent possible, **never** start any subshells or run other programs.
 This means NO `grep` or `sed` or `awk`.
 Use built-in BASH string manipulation when possible.

 Try not to allocate new native BASH variables.
 Instead, reuse variables as much as possible (_and limit use of variables, in general - prefer literal strings_).
+All BASH locals should be prefixed `__T_`.

 Do not loop over values.
 Usually, if you are writing a loop, you are adding an `O(N)`` or worse, do not do it.
 Notable exception for [`addMethod`]() which takes a dynamic number of arguments for defining any number of parameters.